 If you do sleep on your side and cannot correct this, use the same type of contoured and specialized pillow but keep your normal pillow hugged between your arms.
 This will help your whole body relax, eliminating the psychological need to grind your teeth.

-Things to Consider when Buying a Pillow for Bruxism
+Things to Consider when Buying a Pillow for TMJ Relief

 Symptoms of bruxism, or teeth grinding, can include chipped or lose teeth, worn tooth enamel, increased tooth sensitivity, tired jaw muscles and dull headaches.
 Moreover, severe cases of bruxism can develop into jaw disorders, headaches and damaged teeth.

 As such, you’ll want to find the right pillow that decreases your teeth grinding.

 One of the things you’ll have to consider is your sleeping position.
 Sleeping on your back can reduce the stress on your jawline and there are pillows that can help keep you in this position.
 But, if you sleep on your side, this increases your chance of teeth grinding so you’ll want to look for a pillow that can reduce the strain.

 You’ll want to look for a pillow that can ease the strain to your jaw.
 There are also some pillows that will help you sleep on your back since this is the best position to prevent teeth grinding.
 But if you have sleep apnea you should sleep on your side.

 Warranty or Money-Back Guarantee

 It’s always a good thing when the product offers a money-back guarantee, so you can try the pillow risk-free.